afiodorov/afiodorov.github.io/_posts/2015-03-03-how-secure-is-email.md

 internet living in the developing world resenting the West and stealing away for the lack of better opportunities.

-Emails were originally plain-text messages passed around the internet open for anyone to intercept.
+Emails were originally plain-text messages passed around open for anyone to intercept.
 Things have changed now and emails are often encrypted.
 However the encryption is not endpoint to endpoint encryption, it's a point-to-point encryption, meaning an email keeps getting decrypted and encrypted while it is passed around.
 For this chain to stay uncompromised every single node should use encryption.

 A more complex answer is: as long as you use https web-client[^1], the recipient is using https web-client[^2] and the recipient's email server